gleocadie/datadog-aas-linux/README.md

       az webapp deploy --resource-group <group-name> --name <app-name> --src-path <path-to-datadog-wrapper> --type=startup

-Alternatively you can upload this script as part of your application and set the  startup command in general settings as its location (e.g. `/home/site/wwwroot/datadog_wrapper`)

 ### Viewing traces

 1. Azure will restart the application when new Application Settings are saved.
 However, a restart may be required for the startup command to be recognized by App Services if it is added and saved at a different time.